victor-codes/lulu-blog/posts/how-to-stay-productive-working-from-home.md

   Even workers with experience in working remote still face a lot of challenges.
 Many parents have to juggle taking care of their kids and family while working, and for first-timers, this means figuring out how to be productive and remain focused in this environment.
 ---
-# How to Stay Productive Working from Home

 Due to the pandemonium, many companies –home and abroad, have resulted in working remotely.
 Managing this shift in how we collaborate and communicate while doing our work has been a challenge for employees.

 Even workers with experience in working remote still face a lot of challenges.
 Many parents have to juggle taking care of their kids and family while working, and for first-timers, this means figuring out how to be productive and remain focused in this environment.